-It’s been a while since I wrote a book recommendation.
-Reading wasn’t much of a priority the past months, but I’m excited to be reading again.
+Dears, it’s been a while since I wrote a Book Recommendation.
+Reading wasn’t much of a priority in the past months, but I’m excited to be reading again.
 You know, oftentimes we receive messages when we need them the most or when we are ready for them.
-These messages can come in so many forms – from conversations with strangers to song lyrics, dreams and visions to books.
+These messages can come in so many forms – from conversations with strangers to song lyrics, from dreams and visions to books.

-In the case of The Alchemist, I bought it since last summer.
-I even went to Portugal in August 2018 with the book with the intention to read.
+In the case of The Alchemist, I bought it in the summer of 2018.
+I even went to Portugal in August 2018 with the book with the intention to read it.
 That didn’t happen.
-The book somehow ended up in the bookshelf until March 2019.
+The book somehow ended up on the bookshelf until March 2019.
 After some time of not doing anything, I just wanted to read something.
 That’s when I looked at my shelf and opened the book.
 It was exactly what I needed.

 The Alchemist has been a classic for some time now.
 It’s one of the most read, reviewed, and recommended pieces I’ve read.
 Published over 30 years ago, this piece feels timeless.

-The different events, people, circumstances and consequently experiences Santiago goes through to fulfil his “Personal Legend” somehow became relatable to me.
+The different events, people, circumstances, and consequently experiences Santiago goes through to fulfill his “Personal Legend” somehow became relatable to me.
 The notion of a “Personal Legend” feels close to home.
-Trials and tribulations, people with bad intentions and who mean well, lacks and leaps of faith, insightful conversations with wise souls, reasons why to continue and reasons to give up… The whole narrative becomes personal.
+Trials and tribulations, people with bad intentions and who mean well, lack and leaps of faith, insightful conversations with wise souls, reasons why to continue and reasons to give up… The whole narrative becomes personal.
 It is when things become relatable that we can come close to understanding what they mean.
 It is in the personal that we find ourselves.

-The book has many subtle messages that may be in fictive form but containing hidden spiritual texts and truths.
+The book has many subtle messages that may be in fictive form, but they contain spiritual texts and truths – at least texts and truths that resonated with me.
 Interestingly, while reading The Alchemist, I mentioned to one of my best friends how amazing I found the content.
-My friend had read it a while ago and did not find it as amazing as I did.
+My friend had read it a while ago and did not find it as wonderful as I did.
 I feel that a younger version of me, prior to my spiritual awakening and ability to read between lines, prior to my (recent) experiences and understanding of “omens” and how the universe works, would have shared similar thoughts.
-I suggested my friend to reread The Alchemist again because I’m confident that her current understanding and wisdom will provide her with a different perspective.
-Indeed, this book is one of those kind of books that has many gifts, but only available when we are ready to receive and understand them.
+I suggested my friend reread The Alchemist again because I’m confident that her current understanding and wisdom will provide her with a different perspective.
+Indeed, this book is one of those kinds of books that have many gifts but that are only available when we are ready to receive and understand them.